top-banner-seaweedfarmer_1.jpg

 We still have a few hurdles to overcome.
 We need to increase shelf life.
 Unless you dry it – in which case you can store it for up to 2 years – seaweed only stays fresh for about 6 days.
 That needs to be extended to at least 9 days to make it interesting for supermarkets.
 Many tests are currently underway to find out how we can preserve seaweed longer – without adding preservatives, of course.

 Consumers also need to get used to seaweed, and that takes time.
-About 10 years ago, chefs suddenly started incorporating glasswort and sea lavender into their creations.
+About ten years ago, chefs suddenly started incorporating glasswort and sea lavender into their creations.
 This was a novelty for consumers at the time, but since then, these sea vegetables have become almost as commonplace as lettuce and tomatoes.
 I think it's going to be a similar story for seaweed.

 The author originally wrote this piece for Belgian outlet Eos Tracé.
 Read the piece in Dutch here.